Aly26ssa/random-recipe-finder/README.md

 # 🍳 Random Recipe Finder

-A simple and responsive web application that allows users to search for delicious recipes.
+A responsive web application that allows users to search for delicious recipes.
 This project fetches data from [TheMealDB API](https://www.themealdb.com) to display meal suggestions including names and thumbnail images.

 ## 📸 Screenshot